brannn/homelab-foundations/examples/applications/database-app/README.md

 ## Overview

-This example demonstrates deploying a stateful database application (PostgreSQL) with persistent storage using Longhorn CSI, proper secret management, and backup considerations.
+This example shows deployment of a stateful database application (PostgreSQL) with persistent storage using Longhorn CSI, secret management, and backup considerations.

 ## Components